eKirad/custom-react-hooks/README.md

 ### 4. `useFetchOne`

 A custom hook that performs an API fetch[^3] to retrieve a single resource available at a given URL and persists the response in a local state.

+### 5. `useFetchQuery`

+A custom React Query (TanStack Query) -like hook that executes and async function and persists the response in a local state.

 ## Usage